nayeemazad/nayeemazad.github.io/_posts/2021-03-28-builder-design-pattern.md

-Builder pattern is a creational design pattern which seprates the contruction process of complex objects from its representation so that same contruction process can create different representation.
+Builder pattern is a creational design pattern which separates the contruction process of complex objects from its representation so that same contruction process can create different representation.

-Lets demonstrate thes with an example of Pizza.
+Let's demonstrate this with an example of Pizza.

 <pre class="php" style="font-family:monospace;"><span style="color: #000000; font-weight: bold;">class</span> Pizza
 <span style="color: #009900;">&#123;</span>